theo-armour/2020/pages/doing-knowin-being/2020-06-21-personal-life-topics.md

 Having a place for things is important to me

-As an architect: dining rooms need kitchens, bedrooms need bath rooms As a computer dude, there has to be a folder and file sdystem As a parent there have to be rules and guidelines
+As an architect: dining rooms need kitchens, bedrooms need bath rooms As a computer dude, there has to be a folder and file system As a parent there have to be rules and guidelines

 Over the decades I have spent much time on